wavebeem/wavebeem.com/src/drafts/making-a-theme-selector.md

 ### Don't feel obligated to make a theme switcher

 I was interested in the challenge of doing this.
-If you just want to automatically pick light/dark mode based on the user's preferences, just use CSS custom properties with `@media (prefers-color-scheme: dark)`.
+If you only want to automatically pick light/dark mode based on the user's preferences, it's easeier to use CSS custom properties with `@media (prefers-color-scheme: dark)`.

 </aside>